jito-labs/jito-docs/docs/source/lowlatencytxnfeed.md

 ## Jito ShredStream Proxy

 The proxy client connects to the Jito Block Engine and authenticates using the provided keypair.
 It sends a heartbeat to keep shreds flowing.
 Received shreds are distributed to all DEST_IP_PORTS.
-We recommend running a proxy instance for each region where you have validators or RPCs.
+We recommend running a proxy instance for each region where you have RPCs.

 ## Preparation